-1 wire is provided in the tail section for reverse light connections, it is:
+1 wire is provided in the tail section for both reverse light connections.
+This means you will need to splice or chain the single wire to connect both lights.
+The wire is:

 - LT.
-GREEN: 18 gauge wire, printed [TAIL SECTION] #956 BACKUP LIGHTS, this wire provides power to the reverse or back up lights.
+GREEN: 18-gauge wire, printed [CRUISE CONTROL SECTION] TO BACKUP SWITCH<<< #956 >>> TO [TAIL SECTION] BACKUP LIGHTS, this wire provides power to the reverse or back up lights.
 This wire receives power from the reverse switch and has power anytime the shifter is in the "REVERSE" position with the ignition switch in the "ON/RUN" position. - Your factory, reverse-light sockets must be re-used.
 Factory style terminals and button contacts have been supplied to allow easy re-use of your sockets.
-If you find that these terminals do not work with your sockets, you will need to splice the Painless harness wires to the factory wires coming from your sockets. - Loosely route the #956 reverse light wire to the reverse light. - Cut the wires to length and connect them to the appropriate contact on the housings/assemblies.
-Consult the manufacturer's instructions if you are using aftermarket assemblies. - If your vehicle does not have reverse lights, tape them up into the harness, these wires will not be used.
-The wires only have power if they are connected to a reverse switch.
-The wires can also be removed from the harness if it is not being used.
+If you find that these terminals do not work with your sockets, you will need to splice the Painless harness wires to the factory wires coming from your sockets. - Loosely route the #956 reverse light wire to the reverse light.

+- Cut the wire to length and connect it to the appropriate contact on the housings/assemblies.
+Remember, to double up the wire with the cut-off portion.
+Then, route the cut-off portion to the other passenger side reverse light.
+Consult the manufacturer's instructions if you are using aftermarket assemblies. - If your vehicle does not have reverse lights, tape it up into the harness, this wire will not be used.
+The wire only has power if it is connected to a reverse switch.
+The wire can also be removed from the harness if it is not being used. - Keep the remainder of the wire as it will be routed to the other reverse light.